Keytesville, Missouri: Confederate raid

-On September 20, 1864, Confederate General Samuel Price arrived on the outskirts of Keytesville with a force of 250 men, among them George Todd and other members of Quantrill's Raiders under the command of Major John Thrailkill.
+On September 20, 1864, Confederate General Sterling Price arrived on the outskirts of Keytesville with a force of 250 men, among them George Todd and other members of Quantrill's Raiders under the command of Major John Thrailkill.
 This action was part of Price's 1864 campaign that extended across the state from eastern Missouri to the Kansas City area.
 When Thrailkill's force arrived, Keytesville was defended by a small Union detachment of 35 men from the Missouri militia, commanded by Lieutenant Anthony Pleyer.
 Many local residents were sympathetic to the Confederate cause.
 Early on the morning of September 20, under a flag of truce, Thrailkill demanded the surrender of the Union troops, promising fair treatment.
 Unable to persuade his men to fight, Pleyer surrendered.
 Price paroled the Union garrison, and six men promptly joined his force.
 Confederate forces then briefly occupied the town, commandeering supplies from various merchants, burning down the courthouse, and executing Chariton County sheriff Robert Carmon and William Young, a Union scout and alleged spy.